From Geometric Ratios to Functions of a Real Variable

 This shift in perspective opens up the full toolkit of function analysis.
 Each of the six trigonometric functions has a domain (where it is defined), a range (what values it can produce), intervals of increase and decrease, symmetry properties, and characteristic behavior near its points of discontinuity.
 Sine and cosine are defined everywhere and bounded between −1 and 1.
 Tangent and cotangent are defined everywhere except at regularly spaced asymptotes, and their ranges span all real numbers.
 Cosecant and secant, as reciprocals of sine and cosine, inherit the zeros of their counterparts as points of undefinedness and are bounded away from zero but unbounded overall.
 These domains and ranges are not arbitrary — they follow inevitably from the unit circle definitions and govern every computation involving graphs, equations, inequalities, and inverse functions.

-The function equals zero whenever the terminal side of θ lies on the x-axis — that is, at θ=nπ for every integer n: …,−2π,−π,0,π,2π,….
-It reaches its maximum value of 1 at θ=2π+2nπ (the top of the circle) and its minimum value of −1 at θ=23π+2nπ (the bottom of the circle).
+Once extended, the domain of sine becomes the entire real line, and its range is the closed interval [−1,1].
+The function equals zero whenever the terminal side of θ lies on the x-axis — at θ=nπ for every integer n.
+It reaches its maximum of 1 at θ=2π+2nπ and its minimum of −1 at θ=23π+2nπ.

 Sine is periodic with period 2π: sin(θ+2π)=sin(θ) for all θ.
 It is an odd function: sin(−θ)=−sin(θ), which means its graph is symmetric about the origin.
 On the interval [−2π,2π], sine is strictly increasing — a fact that becomes essential when defining the inverse sine function.

 Because the sine function is continuous, bounded, periodic, and smooth, it serves as the prototype for modeling any oscillating quantity.
-The general sinusoidal model y=Asin(Bx−C)+D modifies amplitude, period, phase, and baseline, but the underlying behavior is always that of the sine function on the unit circle.
+The general sinusoidal model y=Asin(Bx−C)+D modifies amplitude, period, phase, and baseline, but the underlying behavior is always that of the sine function.

 The Cosine Function

-Its domain is the entire real line, and its range is [−1,1] — identical to sine in both respects.
+Once extended, the domain of cosine is the entire real line, and its range is [−1,1] — identical to sine in both respects.
 The function equals zero whenever the terminal side lies on the y-axis: at θ=2π+nπ for every integer n.
 It reaches its maximum of 1 at θ=2nπ (the rightmost point of the circle) and its minimum of −1 at θ=π+2nπ (the leftmost point).

 Cosine is periodic with the same period as sine: cos(θ+2π)=cos(θ).
 Unlike sine, cosine is an even function: cos(−θ)=cos(θ).
 Geometrically, this follows from the unit circle — reflecting an angle across the x-axis negates the y-coordinate but preserves the x-coordinate.
 On the graph, evenness manifests as symmetry about the y-axis.